FroGGog/NewJorney/README.md

 or sawmill, create armies and attack your opponets.

 ## Updates
+### v 1.0.4
+- Turrets now can shoot enemies
+- Turrest choose closest enemy to them
+- Projectiles created
+- Some bug fixes
+- Created spawner function (spawn enemies in period of time)
+- Projectiles deleted when out of screen

 ### v 1.0.3
 - Added turrets class
 - Now turrets can rotate to enemy pos